homeboykeroro/previous_day_top_gainer_scraper/README.md

 <br />

 ### What It Does
-Scrape information (ticker symbol, close and volume, etc.) of top 20 U.S market gainers in previous day from Finviz
+Scrape information (ticker symbol, close and volume, etc.) of top 20 U.S market gainers in previous day from Finviz.
+Notifications will be sent to discord server to confirm if data retrieval is succeeded or failed.
+The data will be analysed by [stock_scanner](https://github.com/homeboykeroro/stock_scanner/)

 <img width="943" alt="finviz" src="https://github.com/homeboykeroro/previous_day_top_gainer_scraper/assets/85852490/8e34c0c1-bb07-452d-aeee-5a3d0724c98d">